Meadowlark Memorials Products

 Joint – Any area where one piece of stone has been prepared to fit another.
-Usally used to designate the bottom of the main part of the tablet.
+Usually used to designate the bottom of the main part of the tablet.

 Ledger – A memorial stone laid prone.
-Usually covers all of the grave.
+Usually, covers all the graves.

 Lift – To understand this term, you must also understand “rift” and “head grain.”
 The lift is the grain in stone that runs at right angles to the rift, which is the direction in which the stone splits easiest.

 Lithichrome – A liquid substance that can be applied to carvings or into letters to enhance or alter the natural color of the stone.
-Many variety’s of colors are available.
+Many varieties of colors are available.

 Margin – The outer portion of any stone memorial, which is given a special finish for effect.
 Can be sawn, steeled, hammered or polished or any combination of all 4.

-Marker – A headstone, usually small rectangular in shape used to memorialize one or many individuals.
+Marker – A headstone, usually small rectangular used to memorialize one or many individuals.